-In the early 80's, somewhere between 1-5% of the U.S. population would die from smoking-related disease.
-Today, we have the internet, and the percentage of the population getting sick, physically or psychologically, from various ideologies is unquantifiable.
-Now, as then, people could benefit from the Stages of Change Model which shows why good advice falls on deaf ears.
+In the early 80's, researchers wanted to understand why somewhere between 1-5% of the U.S. population would die from something astoundingly preventable: smoking-related disease.
+Their answer was the stages of change model---a model of why good advice falls on deaf ears.

 Stage one: Resistance and denial